zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/sources/conditions-and-filters.md

 ## Dynamic Condition

-**Dynamic Conditions**, part of the [Dynamic Content](https://yootheme.com/support/yootheme-pro/joomla/dynamic-content#dynamic-conditions) core workflow, is a condition set during a source mapping to determine should the element be displayed.
+Part of the [Dynamic Content](https://yootheme.com/support/yootheme-pro/joomla/dynamic-content#dynamic-conditions) core workflow, Dynamic Condition is set during a source mapping to determine should the element be displayed.
 The amount of conditions is limited to one, and cannot use other dynamic values during the evaluation.

 {% image %}
 ![Dynamic Conditions](/assets/ytp/sources/dynamic-conditions.webp)